 During the beginning of the holiday season, one of the best ways to slow down with your family is with a meal and a movie.

 I love food.
 When you sit down to a meal, it’s usually with your family.
 When you make a recipe, you think of the person who shared it with you.
-I also love movies and noticed a striking similarity: food and movies are best served as a shared experience.
-So, here is a menu of options that incorporate the best parts of the Thanksgiving season: food and family.
+I also love movies, and I've noticed a striking similarity: food and movies are best served as a shared experience.
+So, here's a menu of options that incorporates the best parts of the Thanksgiving season: food and family.

 The Hundred-Foot Journey

 The family who cooks together, stays together.
 Hassan Kadam and his family are displaced from India to Europe, and afterward, their van breaks down in a small town in southern France.
-Luckily, they are cooks and decide to open their eatery exactly one hundred feet away from a Michelin star restaurant owned by the pretentious Madam Mallory.
+Luckily, they're cooks and can work anywhere.
+They decide to open their eatery exactly 100 feet away from a Michelin star restaurant owned by the pretentious Madam Mallory.
 Chaos ensues between the establishments, despite Hassan’s growing love for French cuisine (and a certain sous chef named Marguerite).

-I love this movie because it has everything; romance, humor, family, and of course, food.
+I love this movie because it has everything – romance, humor, family, and, of course, food.
 Probably the most beautiful film about food ever.
-Watch it here on Netflix.
+Available for rent on Amazon Prime.

 This is one of those films that pulls at your heartstrings.
 Be prepared with tissues and some Tiramisu.
-Watch it here on Netflix.
+Available for rent on Amazon Prime.

 Julie and Julia